-Monitoring with a daily maximum benchmark of 10 mg/L; continued from the previous permit using best professional judgment under 10 CSR 20-6.200(6)(B)2.C.
-The facility reported from 4 to 8 mg/L in the last permit.
+Monitoring with a daily maximum benchmark of 10 mg/L; benchmark additionally stringent compared to the previous permit's benchmark of 15 mg/L, per best professional judgment under 10 CSR 20-6.200(6)(B)2.C.
+10 mg/L is a benchmark attainable by a majority of industrial facilities similar to this one with proper BMPs.
+Values over this number indicate a BMP failure that must be addressed.
+The facility reported from 4.8 to 80.9 mg/L in the last permit.
 Oil and grease is considered a conventional pollutant.
 Oil and grease is a comprehensive test which measures for gasoline, diesel, crude oil, creosote, kerosene, heating oils, heavy fuel oils, lubricating oils, waxes, and some asphalt and pitch.
 The test can also detect some volatile organics such as benzene, toluene, ethylbenzene, or xylene, but these constituents are often lost during testing due to their boiling points.
 It is recommended to perform separate testing for these constituents if they are a known pollutant of concern at the site, i.e. aquatic life toxicity or human health is a concern.
 Results do not allow for separation of specific pollutants within the test, they are reported, totaled, as "oil and grease".
-Per 10 CSR 20-7.031 Table A1: Criteria for Designated Uses; 10 mg/L is the standard for protection of aquatic life.
+Per 10 CSR 20-7.031 Table A1: Criteria for Designated Uses: 10 mg/L is the standard for protection of aquatic life.
 This standard will also be used to protect the general criteria found at 10 CSR 20-7.031(4).
 Ten mg/L is the level at which sheen is expected to form on receiving waters.
 Oils and greases of different densities will possibly form sheen or unsightly bottom deposits at levels which vary from 10 mg/L. To protect the general criteria, it is the responsibility of the facility to visually observe the discharge and receiving waters for sheen or bottom deposits.
 The benchmark is achievable through proper operational and maintenance of BMPs and falls within the range of values implemented in other permits having similar industrial activities.
-The benchmark this permit applies does not allow the facility to visuate general criteria 10 CSR 20-7.015(4) even if data provided are below the benchmark.
+The benchmark this permit applies does not allow the facility to violate general criteria 10 CSR 20-7.015(4) even if data provided are below the benchmark.
+Facility control of oil and grease is imperative.
+The Department will re-evaluate the data at the next renewal, however, long term results of oil and grease occurring over the benchmark may be cause to implement a permit limit in the next permit.